-The easiest way to start saving is to make it a habit and think ahead.
+The easiest way to start savings is to make it a habit and think ahead.
 Set direct debits up, so you automatically add a little bit each month to your savings.
 This will ensure you won't be tempted to skip a month and don't have to remember to make the payment.

 Before you know it, you'll have built up a lump sum of savings.
 This could be by putting your money into a savings account, a cash ISA or setting up a savings plan.
-Set yourself saving goals, saving little and often.

-Do it on pay day - the best time to put a bit of money aside is just after you've been paid, so set up a standing order from your current to your savings account a standing order to go out on, or just after pay day.
+Do it on pay day - the best time to put a bit of money aside is just after you've been paid, so set up from your current to your savings account a standing order to go out on, or just after pay day.
 You'll be surprised how quickly a few pounds each month builds up.